-The new documentary, Inequality for All, was released two weeks ago.
-I borrowed the DVD from Netflix and watched.
+The new documentary, Inequality for All, was released on Netflix two weeks ago.
+I borrowed the DVD and watched.
 My opinion?
-It’s fantastic!
+Informative!

-Robert Reich is so engaging and easy-to-comprehend.
-In Inequality for All, he connects the dots between all the factors that are exacerbating the ever-widening riff between the rich and poor in America.
+Robert Reich is engaging and easy-to-comprehend.
+In Inequality for All, he connects the dots between all the factors that are exacerbating the ever-widening riff in America between the rich and poor.

 Watch the official trailer:

-When asked which country gives the best example of a thriving economy, Reich answers: The U.S. – in the three decades after World War II.
-At that time, America enjoyed a Virtuous Economic Cycle where this happens:
+When asked which country is the best example of a thriving economy, Reich answers: The U.S. — during the three decades after World War II.
+At that time, America enjoyed a Virtuous Economic Cycle: